QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 The problem may be
 <ul>
 <li>you used two times one ID</li>
-<li>you used an ID on the wrong component (image instead of button,
+<li>you used an ID on the wrong component (Image instead of Button,
 Button instead of ToogleButton, ... you can check the types in the Controller class)
 </li>